-Donated blood is stored in plastic bags connected to a long plastic tube.
+Donated blood is stored in plastic bags and to give the transfusion it is connected to a long plastic tube.
 This tube is connected to a cannula (thin plastic tube) which is inserted into a vein, usually in the back of the hand.
 Blood travels down the tube, through the cannula into your child's bloodstream.

-At GOSH, we use a system called Blood Track to make sure that all blood samples and donated blood is given to the right person at the right time.
-Your child's patient identification wristband contains a bar code that we will scan when taking a blood sample for testing, for instance, for cross-matching.
-We will also scan it before we give a blood transfusion.
+At GOSH, we use a system called Blood Track to make sure that blood is given to the right person at the right time.
+Your child's patient identification wristband contains a bar code that we will scan before we give a blood transfusion.
 This is why it is so important to keep your child's patient identification wristband in place all the time.